Skip to content Skip to main menu Skip to utility menu

 Would you like to become an antibiotic champion?
 We are currently seeking clinical colleagues who want to become antibiotic champions.
 This could be nurses, junior doctors, ward managers, registrars, pharmacists, consultants, matrons and pharmacy technicians – anyone who is interested in helping to improve the use of antibiotics at the Trust to improve patient care and limit the spread of antibiotic resistance.

-If this is something of interest to you, please see the antibiotic champion information sheet for further details.
+If this is something of interest to you, please see the antibiotic champion information sheet (PDF) for further details.

 ← Older items Newer items →